vamolessa/vamolessa.github.io/blog/mem_write.md

     return result;
 }
 ```
-(this is alreay my final version of this function)
+(This is alreay my final version of this function)

 ```c
 static b32